srobo/kitbook/asset-tracking.md

 During the *use* stage of an assets lifetime the majority of the updates to its record in the Inventory will be to keep track of its physical location; for example with a particular team.
 Occasionally there may also be other updates to its record required, such as adding a note to its description.

 #### Test

+The Inventory should, as far as is possible, represent the current state of all assets.
+However as time passes, the recorded physical and functional condition of a given asset will diverge from reality.
+To help rectify this, assets are regularly tested.
+For most assets this occurs once each year at the Kit Collation Event, run by the Hardware Production Coordinator. **TODO: Link to HPC docs.** Assets that have been repaired or modified must also undergo testing.

+As in the *commission* stage, an asset's physical and functional condition must be updated appropriately in its record once it has been tested.
+If the asset is in full working order it is ready for use.
+If the asset is broken then it may be possible to repair it.
+In some situations it is either not cost effective or not possible to repair an asset.
+When this occurs, the asset is no longer useful to SR and will be *decommissioned* and *disposed* of.

 #### Repair
 #### Modify
 #### Decommission